sherlock-audit/2023-12-notional-update-5-judging/README.md

 @jeffywu Since it is impossible to know how it will impact other protocols for wrong integrations, I will maintain is medium severity.

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/notional-finance/wrapped-fcash/pull/13.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue M-9: Rebalance will be delayed due to revert

 Source: https://github.com/sherlock-audit/2023-12-notional-update-5-judging/issues/44